cworf/LBA/wp-content/plugins/portfolio-gallery/readme.txt

 Plus to the most of these view we give free lightbox tool.

-Portfolio gallery - So totally you get Slider, Video gallery, Image Gallery, Lightbox plugins in ONE Portfolio Gallery plugin.
+**Portfolio gallery** - So totally you get Slider, Video gallery, Image Gallery, Lightbox plugins in ONE Portfolio Gallery plugin.
-Over 449,915 our users who tried Portfolio Gallery, can prove it's great functionality and utility.
+Over 454,307 our users who tried Portfolio Gallery, can prove it's great functionality and utility.

 Portfolio Gallery plugin has prepared one more present.
 Saying “Portfolio Gallery” you may imagine only photos, but now you see how many things you get with it.

-Portfolio gallery - Taking care of you, we have also created a feature to organize your projects within portfolio gallery, Sorting & Category.
+**Portfolio gallery** - Taking care of you, we have also created a feature to organize your projects within portfolio gallery, Sorting & Category.
 To help you quickly find the right projects in your completely clogged portfolio gallery and redistribute by groups.

-Portfolio gallery - Categories are made for the redistribution of the projects in portfolio gallery into separate groups / categories on related topics.
+**Portfolio gallery** - Categories are made for the redistribution of the projects in portfolio gallery into separate groups / categories on related topics.
 This feature is for portfolio gallery pro version users only.

-Portfolio gallery - Sorting in portfolio gallery is available even in free version of Portfolio gallery.
+**Portfolio gallery** - Sorting in portfolio gallery is available even in free version of Portfolio gallery.
 It in portfolio gallery is made to quickly view certain files within category by: date, name, ascending, descending, and so on.

-Portfolio gallery - You can change the names and styles of Category & Sorting buttons or make them visible/invisible from the portfolio gallery view options which you can find in General Options section.
+**Portfolio gallery** - You can change the names and styles of Category & Sorting buttons or make them visible/invisible from the portfolio gallery view options which you can find in General Options section.

-Portfolio gallery - To make those buttons work or just be seen on your front end, simply turn them on from the right side of portfolio gallery admin page.
+**Portfolio gallery** - To make those buttons work or just be seen on your front end, simply turn them on from the right side of portfolio gallery admin page.

-Portfolio gallery - What about responsiveness.
+**Portfolio gallery** - What about responsiveness.
 Portfolio Gallery is fully responsive plugin, which adapts to your screen size and make it convenient to use, Besides portfolio gallery, Lightbox tool is also responsive, as well as Popup, in Content Popup view of portfolio gallery.
 Portfolio gallery plugin is easy to insert  into any part of your template and use portfolio gallery as widget.

 Portfolio Gallery uses 7 view options and can be customized using the General Options(pro options) - Portfolio Gallery